p-vale/library-inventory/README.md

 # library-inventory

-Small inventory for a library with node and mongoDB.
+Small inventory for a library made with express and mongoDB.